mtassia/TIAMMAt/README.md

 ### DESCRIPTION:
 _Preamble: This pipeline and it's application to immune-gene evolution is in prep for publication_

 In its current state, Pfam-A profile HMMs are derived of representative seed alignments encompassing curated sequences from select taxa.
 Due to taxonomic bias, domain seeds appear to reflect a heavy biomedical species bias; and, as such, standard Pfam-A domain models appear to underestimate the number of homologuos domains within non-model species transcriptome/genome datasets.
-This program aims to improve species/sequence diversity intrinsically captured within individual Pfam domain profile HMMs.
+RelaxedDomainSearch aims to improve species/sequence diversity intrinsically captured within individual Pfam domain profile HMMs.

+##### The program is organized into three main blocks (detailed diagram can be seen below):
+1) Loop among amino acid datasets for best-hit motifs to the target domain(s)
+2) Loop through each domain profile HMM for revision to capture sequence variation of homologous domains within target datasets
+3) Final scan among amino acid datasets for all Pfam-A entries included all revised domains

 ---
 ### PIPELINE: